brycechen1849/RL2BookSolutions/readme.md

 + tqdm == 4.49

 ### Specifications
-Usually, I choose 0 as random seed (as specified in code).
+Usually, **random seed = 0** (as specified in code).
 This allows everyone to reproduce the work exactly the same way as I did in this note.
 I believe this, reproducibility, is of great importance when your own code is behaving strangely but you are not sure if it's a bug.

 ### Examples